BradleyGilden/frontend-concepts/HTML/lesson_06:Media/README.md

-# Lesson 03: Text Basics
+# Lesson 06: Text Basics

-This is lesson 3 of David Gray's Tutorial along with some personal notes and modification
+This is part of Bro Codes HTML and CSS Tutorial along with some personal notes and modifications